microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 - [ ] Go to https://dev.azure.com/vcpkg/public/_settings/agentqueues , pick the current osx queue,
       and delete one of the agents that are idle.
 - [ ] Go to that machine in the KVM.
 (Passwords are stored as secrets in the CPP_GITHUB\vcpkg\vcpkgmm-passwords key vault)
-- [ ] Open the Parallels Control Center, and delete the active VM.
 - [ ] Update the macos host
-- [ ] Update or install parallels
+- [ ] (Once only) install `macosvm` to `~` (this tarball is also backed up in our `vcpkg-image-minting` storage account):
+    ```sh
+    curl -L -o macosvm-0.2-1-arm64-darwin21.tar.gz https://github.com/s-u/macosvm/releases/download/0.2-1/macosvm-0.2-1-arm64-darwin21.tar.gz
+    tar xvf macosvm-0.2-1-arm64-darwin21.tar.gz
+    rm macosvm-0.2-1-arm64-darwin21.tar.gz
+    ```
 - [ ] Download the matching `.ipsw` for the macOS copy to install.
-See https://kb.parallels.com/en/125561 ; links there to find the .ipsw.
-Example: https://updates.cdn-apple.com/2023FallFCS/fullrestores/052-09443/E8752548-0B80-480C-9FB4-67246672C1B5/UniversalMac_14.1.2_23B92_Restore.ipsw
+See https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/ ; links there to find the .ipsw.
+Example: https://updates.cdn-apple.com/2024WinterFCS/fullrestores/042-78241/B45074EB-2891-4C05-BCA4-7463F3AC0982/UniversalMac_14.3_23D56_Restore.ipsw
-- [ ] Determine the VM name using the form "vcpkg-osx-<date>-arm64", for example "vcpkg-osx-2024-01-18-arm64".
+- [ ] Determine the VM name using the form "vcpkg-osx-<date>-arm64", for example "vcpkg-osx-2024-01-22-arm64".
-- [ ] Open a terminal and run the following commands to create the VM.
+- [ ] Open a terminal and run the following commands to create the VM with vcpkg-osx-2024-01-22-arm64 and UniversalMac_14.3_23D56_Restore.ipsw replaced as appropriate.
     ```sh
-    prlctl create "vcpkg-osx-<date>-arm64" -o macos --restore-image ~/Downloads/path/to.ipsw
-    prlctl set "vcpkg-osx-<date>-arm64" --memsize 12288 --cpus 8 --isolate-vm on --shf-host-defined off
+    mkdir -p ~/Parallels/vcpkg-osx-2024-01-22-arm64
-    cd ~/Parallels/vcpkg-osx-<date>-arm64.macvm
+    cd ~/Parallels/vcpkg-osx-2024-01-22-arm64
-    truncate -s 500G disk0.img
+    ~/macosvm --disk disk.img,size=500g --aux aux.img -c 8 -r 12g --restore ~/UniversalMac_14.3_23D56_Restore.ipsw ./vm.json
+    ~/macosvm -g ./vm.json
     ```
 - [ ] Start the VM in parallels and follow prompts as you would on real hardware.
     * Apple ID: 'Set Up Later' / Skip
     * Account name: vcpkg
     * Account password: vcpkg
+    * No location services
+    * Yes send crash reports
 - [ ] Set the desktop wallpaper to a fixed color from Settings -> Wallpaper .
 (This makes the KVM a lot easier to use :) )
-- [ ] Update the Azure Agent URI in setup-box.sh to the current version.
-You can find this by going to the agent pool, selecting "New agent", picking macOS, and copying the link.
-For example https://vstsagentpackage.azureedge.net/agent/3.232.1/vsts-agent-osx-arm64-3.232.1.tar.gz
 - [ ] Enable remote login in the VM: Settings -> General -> Sharing -> Remote Login
-- [ ] In the guest, set the vcpkg user to be able to use sudo without a password:
+- [ ] Set the vcpkg user to be able to use sudo without a password:
     ```sh
+    ssh -o StrictHostKeychecking=no vcpkg@vcpkgs-Virtual-Machine.local
     printf 'vcpkg\tALL=(ALL)\tNOPASSWD:\tALL\n' | sudo tee -a '/etc/sudoers.d/vcpkg'
     sudo chmod 0440 '/etc/sudoers.d/vcpkg'
+    exit
     ```
+- [ ] Update the Azure Agent URI in setup-box.sh to the current version.
+You can find this by going to the agent pool, selecting "New agent", picking macOS, and copying the link.
+For example https://vstsagentpackage.azureedge.net/agent/3.232.1/vsts-agent-osx-arm64-3.232.1.tar.gz
 - [ ] Copy setup-box.sh and the xcode installer renamed to 'clt.dmg' to the host.
-For example:
+For example from a dev workstation:
     ```sh
-    scp ./setup-guest.sh vcpkg@MACHINE:/Users/vcpkg/Downloads
+    scp ./setup-guest.sh vcpkg@MACHINE:/Users/vcpkg
-    scp ./setup-box.sh vcpkg@MACHINE:/Users/vcpkg/Downloads
+    scp ./setup-box.sh vcpkg@MACHINE:/Users/vcpkg
-    scp path/to/console/tools.dmg vcpkg@MACHINE:/Users/vcpkg/Downloads/clt.dmg
+    scp path/to/console/tools.dmg vcpkg@MACHINE:/Users/vcpkg/clt.dmg
-    ssh vcpkg@MACHINE chmod +x /Users/vcpkg/Downloads/setup-guest.sh
-    ssh vcpkg@MACHINE /Users/vcpkg/Downloads/setup-guest.sh
+    ssh vcpkg@MACHINE
+    chmod +x setup-guest.sh
+    ./setup-guest.sh
+    rm setup-guest.sh
+    rm setup-box.sh
     ```
 - [ ] Shut down the VM cleanly.
 - [ ] Remove the VM in Parallels Control Center, and 'Keep Files'